Tathagata Satpathy: Other opinions

 Satpathy has supported the inclusion of Members of Parliament under the Jan Lokpal Bill to curb corruption.
 In December 2015, he criticised the Arbitration and Conciliation (Amendment) Bill, 2015 during a debate, saying that the government was favouring big corporations with such laws.
 He has also criticised the Sansad Adarsh Gram Yojana calling it flawed and that it looks good only on paper.
 He said it forces him to choose only 8 villages from his constituency for development out of 3000.
 Satpathy has opposed the proposal to make Hindi the national language.

 Satpathy has criticised the construction of new nuclear power plants in India, claiming that most of the world was now moving away from nuclear energy.
 He has also claimed that Areva nuclear firm of France sold outdated technology to Maharashtra.
 He has also said that the centre should release the data regarding the safety of nuclear power plants as they are in other countries.

+Personal life

+Satpathy is married to Adyasha Satpathy who works as the CEO of Dharitri and OrissaPOST.
+They have a son and a daughter.